man holding past due bill

 • Lying about the amount you owe

 When you owe a debt that has moved to collections, it’s important to understand your rights.
-Generally, you’ll find that if you are subject to harassment, connecting with an experienced attorney is in your best interest.
+Generally, you’ll find that if you are subject to harassment in San Diego and the surrounding Southern California communities, connecting with an experienced attorney is in your best interest.
 At Barthel Legal, we understand how frustrating it can be when you are repeatedly harassed over funds you owe, especially when this harassment violates federal rules.
 Contact us today to learn how we can help you in these matters.